 These are just a few broad examples of what may be crossing one’s mind.
 Every individual has a different story, and the onset of Alzheimer’s and dementia can be a tough journey.
 This isn’t one that you and your loved one have to go through alone.

-At Kensington Place, we offer exceptional memory care for all levels of memory loss with two residential neighborhoods.
+At Kensington Place, we offer exceptional residential memory care for all levels of Alzheimer’s and dementia with two neighborhoods.
 Knowledgeable staff are there to provide and keep residents safe and healthy, while also striving for bringing joy into each day.

 Give us a call today if you have any questions on memory care and our communities.
 We’d love to hear from you!